FaizFk/ToDoList_FirebaseLogIn_FlutterApp/README.md

 # to_do_list_firebase

 Made ToDoList App and took it beyond(not really 😅).
 I added the feature to Login/Signup so everyone can have their data stored on web and access it from anywhere.
 Also the user will stay logged in until he doesn't logout.
+I can't specify in the app but long press to delete the task.

 Let me know any bugs you find, though my code is spaghetti...